 Pippa is a true collaborator, having co-created and performed two Fringe Festival hits including The Progressive Polygamists (with Emmelia Gordon) which has been performed across Canada over 100 times to sold out houses everywhere, had a professional production at the Firehall Arts Centre, won 3 Pick of the Fringe Awards and was part of the 2015 Just For Laughs Festival in Montreal.
 Her other fringe hit Industry: the Food Must Go Out, won the Vancouver Fringe Festival Award for Innovation.
 She also just co-created and co-hosted the one night show ‘Pitch, Bitch, or Ditch’ with Kim Senklip Harvey which premiered at the Cultch Historic Theatre in January 2019.

-Currently, Pippa is working with Monster Theatre’s Artistic Director Ryan Gladstone on a show titled JULIET: A Revenge Comedy, which will premiere the summer of 2019.
-Most recently, Pippa went to England to work with award-winning (Pleasance Indie Award for Best Theatre Show and Samuel Beckett Award shortlist) UK writer/performer Kit Redstone (Testosterone) on their new play The Fucking Garden: a wickedly dark and impishly mischievous reclamation of the Adam and Eve story.
+In January 2019, Pippa went to England to work with award-winning (Pleasance Indie Award for Best Theatre Show and Samuel Beckett Award shortlist) UK writer/performer Kit Redstone (Testosterone) on their new play The Fucking Garden: a wickedly dark and impishly mischievous reclamation of the Adam and Eve story.

 She is the former Artistic Associate with Pi theatre, the current co-artistic director of Speakeasy Theatre’s Pull Festival, a contributor to the Cultch, and the Associate Producer of Upintheair Theatre.